tadas-subonis/dev-tasubo-com-blog/_posts/2020-01-11-how-software-development-has-changed-in-the-last-10-years.md

 ### JavaScript
 I would say that Web Development has been one of the more dynamic fields in the industry.
 As I have worked quite a bit as a full stack developer, I am no stranger to JavaScript either.
 It is more of a hate-love relationship though.
-It's amazingly poorly engineered language and people have been trying to get rid of it since way back.
-Dart, GWT, CoffeeScript, and now TypeScript are all monuments to that.
+It's an amazingly poorly engineered language and people have been trying to get rid of it since way back.
+Dart, GWT, CoffeeScript, and now TypeScript are all monuments to that effort.

 In recent years, it looks like Typescript has started winning developer hearts over.
 I guess I fall into that category too.
 Having tried
 GWT and Dart, I could say that Typescript helped me avoid more of the annoying bits of JavaScript, but it did not hurt my productivity in